Boylston, Massachusetts: History

-Boylston was first settled by Europeans around 1706 in the northern part of the present-day town, most notably by the Sawyer family.
+Boylston was first settled by Europeans around 1706 in the northern part of the present-day town, most notably by the Sawyer family after Nashaway sachems Sholan and George Tahanto deeded the land.
 In 1697, the residents petitioned to form a local town and government, but the British colonial Governor of Massachusetts denied their request since he wanted to keep the number of towns to a minimum and to restrict popular representation.

 A meeting house was built in 1743, and the Reverend Ebenezer Morse, ordained in October 1743, was the first minister in charge of the church.

 The town was made up of a large part of land from Shrewsbury and the remainder from Lancaster and was known as the North Parish of Shrewsbury from 1742 until 1786, when it was incorporated as Boylston.

-It was named after Ward Nicholas Boylston (1747–1828), a benefactor of the town.
+Boylston was named after Ward Nicholas Boylston (1747–1828), a benefactor of the town.
 The fund he set up in 1797 finally accumulated $1,450, which was used to build the town hall and school building.

-The locals used to live off agriculture, and erected mills on the Nashua River, until the construction of Wachusett Reservoir terminated their operation.
+The residents formerly made a living from agriculture, and erected mills on the Nashua River, until the construction of Wachusett Reservoir terminated their operation.